boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-1-GettingStarted.md

 git clone https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct
 ```

 Another option to get models is to use the [HuggingFace Hub CLI tools](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli.).
 I won’t be covering this though I wanted to draw your attention to it as an alternative.
+It can be worthwhile as it can require less space on your disk when you download it.

 ### My Recommended Starting Models